-Once satisfied, the user can proceed with the flashing.
+Once satisfied, the user can proceed with the flashing:

-Flashing:

-1. Send the parameter to the register, and read back for verification.

-- 2. Tie VFLASH to 3.6V.
-Note: It is possible to supply both VDD and VFLASH with the same 3.6V source. - 3.
-In register 9, set the bit so it correspondes to the register being flashed. - Untie VFLASH.
+- Send the parameter to the register, and read back for verification. - Tie the VFLASH pin to 3.6 V. Note: it is possible to supply both VDD and VFLASH with the same 3.6 V source. - In the register 9, set the bit corresponding to the register to be flashed. - Untie the VFLASH pin

 Then switch off and on and check by reading back the register content.

-Example: Set & flash the zero position at 50 deg
+Example: set & flash the zero position at 50 deg

-Note: Permanently storing the zero position requires burning two registers (4 and 5).
+Note: permanently storing the zero position requires to burn two registers, 4 and the 5.